 Wrigley Field; photo by Matt Alaniz

 The Chicago River is buzzing with activity during the summer.
-Rent a kayak with Urban Kayaks and paddle through the heart of the city, past the bustling Riverwalk and some of the city’s most iconic buildings.
-You can also join a guided tour that explores the Chicago River and Lake Michigan shoreline.
+Rent a kayak with Urban Kayaks and paddle through the heart of the city, past the bustling Riverwalk and some of the city’s most recognizable buildings.
+You can also join a guided tour, including historic tours, sunset tours, fireworks tours, twilight paddles, and more.

 Explore Navy Pier